bloxstreet/support/docs/lr+-information/rank-structure.md

 - MR rank
 - Staff members who have been recognized by a shift host or an SHR or have earned 800 points in total
 - Responsible for working at store departments, restocking items, and cleaning spills
-- Must first complete their three-day cooldown period and then be recognized by a shift host or an SHR outside of a shift to be promoted
+- Be recognized by a shift host or an SHR outside of a shift to be promoted
 - Can also earn 1,000 points in total to be promoted

 ### **Assistant Store Manager** <span class="badge badge--secondary">MR</span>